 Places to find used books include:

 - Online Sellers.
-When you search for a book at a large online store like Amazon or eBay, you’ll often see secondhand copies selling for as little as a penny.
-Of course, you also have to pay for shipping, which usually adds around $4 per book.
-Other good sources of used books online include Half.com (now part of eBay), Powell’s Books, Alibris (good for rare books and textbooks), and Thrift Books.
+When you search for a book at a large online store like Amazon or eBay, you’ll often see secondhand copies selling for minuscule prices.
+Of course, you also have to pay for shipping, but the total cost can still be less than half the price of a new book.
+Other good sources of used books online include Alibris (good for rare books and textbooks), and Thrift Books.

 - Used Bookstores.
 Brick-and-mortar bookstores usually don’t have as large a selection as online stores.
-On the plus side, The Washington Post says they usually have better prices.
-At many stores, you can find newer books for around half the cover price.
+However, The Washington Post says they usually have better prices.
+At many bookstores, you can find newer books for around half the cover price.
 Some stores sell only secondhand books, while others have both new and used books.
-To find a used-book dealer near you, do an Internet search on “used books” with the name of your town.
+To find a used-book dealer near you, do an Internet search for “used books” with the name of your town.
 If you’re looking for a copy of a specific book, try searching on BookFinder.com.

 - Yard Sales.
 Books sold at garage sales are a mixed bag.
-Often, all you find is a few dusty volumes on a table, such as a few beat-up children’s books or textbooks from 1992.
+You may find a lot of duds that aren’t worth reading.
 But every so often, you come across a treasure trove: stacks and stacks of new fiction, nonfiction, and rare volumes.
 Even when the pickings look slim, books at a yard sale are always worth a quick look.
-If you happen to find something you like, the prices are unbeatable – as low as a quarter apiece.
-Some sellers even offer bulk discounts, such as, “Buy four and the fifth is free.”
+If you happen to find something you like, the prices are usually unbeatable since sellers are trying to clear out clutter.
+Some sellers even offer bulk discounts, such as, “buy four and the fifth is free.”

 - Library Book Sales.
-Public libraries often hold book sales as a way to raise funds.
-They sell off their own unwanted volumes, as well as books donated by patrons, and use the money to buy new books.
+Public libraries often hold book sales as a way to raise funds for public programs.
+They sell off their own unwanted volumes, as well as books donated by patrons, and use the money to buy new books or facilitate events for the community, such as homework help or story time.
 At our local library’s annual sale, hardcover books are $1 or $2 each, and many paperbacks cost only $0.50.
-Buying from book sales is a way to pick up new books cheaply and also support your library – so you’ll have more books to borrow later.
+Buying from book sales is a way to pick up new books cheaply and also support your local library so you’ll have more books to borrow later.
 Consult your local library’s website to see if it has a sale coming up, or just ask the librarian.
-You can also look for book sales in your area at Book Sale Finder.
+You can also look for book sales in your area on Book Sale Finder.

-Buying lots of books at really low prices has a downside.
-After a while, you run out of shelf space.
+When you keep buying lots of books at really low prices, after a while, you run out of shelf space.
 That’s why, for the book junkie, book swaps are a win-win.
 You can clear out your overstuffed shelves, pass along the excess books to other book lovers, and bring home new titles to read and enjoy.

 Here are several ways to trade with other bookworms:

 - Book Swap Parties.
 A book swap party works just like a clothing swap party.
 You get together with a bunch of friends and bring all the books you want to get rid of.
-Then you all browse each other’s collections and choose new-to-you books to take home.
-Any books that are left over can be donated to the library book sale or given away on Freecycle.
+Then, you all browse each other’s collections and choose new-to-you books to take home.
+Any books left over can be donated to a library book sale or given away on Freecycle.

 - Paperback Swap.
 There are several online swap sites devoted specifically to books.
 For example, at PaperBack Swap, you list all the books you don’t want and wait for another member to request them.
 When that happens, you ship out the book and earn a credit, which you can cash in for a book from another member.
-So basically, you get a whole new book for just the cost of shipping the old one.
+The site charges a small fee for each swap, in addition to the cost of shipping your old book.

 - BookMooch.
 BookMooch works like PaperBack Swap, except it uses a point-based system.
 You earn one-tenth of a point for each book you list and one point for each book you ship.
 Cashing in points costs one point per book.
 However, you must always ship out at least one book for every two you receive.

 - Little Free Libraries.
-Little Free Libraries are trading sites for books.
-They can take different forms, but most are just small wooden boxes full of books.
+Little Free Libraries are physical, self-sustaining trading sites for books.
+They can take different forms, but most are just small wooden boxes full of books that can be located anywhere.
+For example, you can find them in people’s front yards, public parks, coffee shops, offices, and the lobbies of apartment buildings.
 Anyone who passes by can leave a book in the box or pick one up for free.
-According to the Little Free Library site, there are currently more than 50,000 Little Free Libraries in the world.
-They’re found in all 50 states and in 70 other countries as well.
+According to the Little Free Library site, there are currently more than 90,000 Little Free Libraries in the world.
+They’re found in all 50 states and in 90 other countries as well.
 You can search the site to find one near you.
 There are also tips on the site for starting a Little Free Library of your own.

 My favorite piece of nightwear is a long shirt covered with portraits of famous authors, such as Walt Whitman and Jane Austen.
 In the middle is the slogan, “A book lover never goes to bed alone.”
 It’s funny, but it’s also true – as long as I have a book to take to bed, I never feel alone.
-I have a whole world, and all the people in it, to keep me company.
+I have whole worlds, and all the people in them, to keep me company.

 Being a book lover also means that life never gets boring.
-As long as you have plenty of books, you’ll never lack for new ideas to keep your thoughts busy.
+As long as you have plenty of books, you’ll never lack for entertainment or new ideas.
 And with so many libraries, online book sites, secondhand sellers, and book swaps to rummage through, you need never lack for books either.
 Your only problem will be finding the time to read them all.

 What are your favorite places to find new books?